yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 ln -s /nfs-share/seafile-httptemp seafile-data/httptemp
 ```

+The httptemp folder only contains temp files for downloading/uploading file on web UI.
+So there is no reliability requirement for the NFS share.
+You can export it from any node in the cluster.

 ### Backend Storage Settings

 You also need to add the settings for backend cloud storage systems to the config files.